ulflulfl/homeautomation/Ikea_VINDRIKTNING.md

 --------

 ## Usage
-The Ikea VINDRIKTNING indicates the air quality in the room by measuring particle mass concentration (PM) with a size of about 2.5 um.
+The Ikea VINDRIKTNING indicates the air quality in the room by measuring particle mass concentration (PM) with a size of about 2.5 μm.
 It displays the air quality with a simple LED traffic light (green/amber/red).
 Beside these three LEDs, it has no communication interface.

 In a quiet room, the tiny fan inside is clearly noticeable even when 1m away and in addition to that, it turns on for 20s and then off for 10s.
 That really annoys me in the bedroom.